Freelance Taxes 101: Everything You Need to Get Started

 Use the Freelance Tax Calculator to get a personalized estimate based on your income and expenses.

-• Pay at least 90% of what you owe.
+• Aim to cover at least 90% of what you owe

 For a detailed prevention guide, see How to Avoid IRS Penalties as a Freelancer.